Beauty IS a Beast by D. M. Larson

 JILL: I'll dance every dance with you.
 I won't leave your side.

 NICK: No, Jill.
 Forget it.
-I'd rather feed my family a month, then play for a day.
+I'd rather feed my family for a month, than play for a day.

 JILL: Would you do it for a kiss?